Who'll Stop the Rain (song): Film

 In 1978, the song was used in the film Who'll Stop the Rain.
 The movie starred Nick Nolte as a Vietnam veteran.
 It was originally going to be called Dog Soldiers after the source novel, but when the producers got the rights to use the song, they changed the title to it.
 The song also appeared in the 1989 film Powwow Highway.
 Both the original song and a softer, slower cover version sung by Courtney Jaye are included in the soundtrack of December Boys.
 A clip of the song appears in the film The War.
 The song was also included in the movie Philadelphia.
 In 1990 it was also used in a third-season episode of Tour Of Duty, a TV action-drama series that followed the fortunes of a U.S. Army platoon during the Vietnam War.
 The song features in Haruki Murakami's novel "Hear the Wind Sing" which was later made into a film.
+In 2014, the song’s first verse and chorus were sung (a cappella) by guest star (and country music singer/songwriter) Dwight Yoakam in episode 3 in season 2 of the CBS tv series, “Under the Dome”.
 The song also is featured in the 2023 Netflix film We Have a Ghost, as Kevin plays the song in an attempt to induce Ernest to materialize.